How can you become more sustainable in your everyday life? Click on any section to find out how you can be more sustainable in that category.

 6. Maintain your furnace and/or air conditioner filter

-In addition to replacing old and inefficient appliances, it is recommended to clean or replace any filters on your furnaces and/or air conditioners at least once a month.
-As natural pollutants such as dirt or dust can accumulate in the coil, it can further reduce the overall efficiency by 21%.
-Therefore, to extend the lifetime of your furnace and/or air conditioner, researching the manufacturer for the size and shape of your filter may be essential.
+- In addition to replacing old and inefficient appliances, it is recommended to clean or replace any filters on your furnaces and/or air conditioners at least once a month.

 - Natural pollutants such as dirt or dust can accumulate in the coil, further reducing the overall efficiency by 21%.